graduateshotline logo

 Is IELTS and TOEFL the same?
 Can I take one instead of the other?

-Will I get a refund if I could not attend the test under special circumstances?
+Will I get a refund if I cannot attend the test under special circumstances?

 When you do not show up for the test, they mark you as a ‘No Show’ candidate.
 If you inform the authorities 5 weeks earlier about the inability to write the test, they will refrain from doing so.
 On the other hand, if you are unable to attend the test and can produce a strong reason for it, they might avail you a partial refund.
 The full amount will not be refunded under any circumstance.